-4) Which are the main standards specific to point of care testing?
+4) Which are the main standards specific to the point of care testing?

 - a.
-EN 13532:2002 General Requirements for IVD medical devices for Self-Testing Not updated to reflect IVDR - b.
+EN 13532:2002 General Requirements for IVD medical devices for Self-Testing Not updated to reflect IVDR. - b.
 EN 13612:2002 Performance Evaluation for IVD medical devices including Self-Test Not updated to reflect the IVDR.

-Three Standards regarding end user requirements to setup and run a POC/NPT Testing service:
+Three Standards regarding end user requirements to set up and run a POC/NPT Testing service:

 - c.
 ISO 15189:2012 Medical Laboratories.
-Requirements for Quality and competence this standard can be used by medical laboratories in developing their quality management systems and assessing their own competence.
+Requirements for Quality and Competence this standard can be used by medical laboratories in developing their quality management systems and assessing their own competence.
 It also touches upon POCT provision as part of a laboratory service.
 The associated ISO 22870 goes further in stating the requirements to establish POCT provision (under laboratory supervision) and should be read alongside ISO 15189.
 These two standards are increasingly being used for accreditation of laboratory and laboratory supervised POCT services, although alternative national requirements exist in many countries. - d.
 ISO 22870:2016 Point of Care Testing (POCT).
 Requirements for quality and competence. - e.
 PD ISO/TS 22583:2019 Guidance for Supervisors and operators of point of care (POCT) devices. - f.
 ISO/IEEE 11073 Health informatics Point-of-care medical device communication series

-At this time, unlike for medical devices, and IVDs for self-testing, there are currently no NPT specific standards which take into account the specific design requirements and the working environment that NPT equipment can be used in.
+At this time, unlike for medical devices and IVDs for self-testing, there are currently no NPT specific standards which take into account the specific design requirements and the working environment which NPT equipment can be used.
 Current standards are focused on IVD use in the laboratory setting.
-Companies may wish to take insight from these other standards which have already identified a number of critical factors associated with NPT settings (home, ambulance, air ambulance).
+Companies may wish to take insight from these other standards, which have already identified a number of critical factors associated with NPT settings (home, ambulance, air ambulance).

 - g.
 ISO 15197:2013 In vitro diagnostic test systems Requirements for blood-glucose monitoring systems for self-testing in managing diabetes mellitus. - h.
-ISO 17593:2007 Clinical laboratory testing and in vitro medical devices Requirements for in vitro monitoring systems for self-testing of oral anticoagulant therapy. - ISO 18113-5:2009 In vitro diagnostic medical devices Information supplied by the manufacturer (labelling) - Part 5: In vitro diagnostic instruments for self-testing.
-This standard is not specific to the EU but is widely accepted as 'State of the Art'.
+ISO 17593:2007 Clinical laboratory testing and in vitro medical devices Requirements for in vitro monitoring systems for self-testing of oral anticoagulant therapy.

-j.
-CLSI

-- POCT series Mainly guidance for end users in the USA.
-It includes widely accepted industry standards such as POCT-1-A2 POCT instrument interface standard which replaced the previous ASTM standard. - EP series for performance evaluation aimed at both industry and end user verification. - GP series including GP42 7th Ed. on Capillary Sampling.

-k.
-FDA Guidance

-- Clinical Laboratory Improvement Amendments (CLIA) - Blood Glucose Monitoring Test Systems for Prescription Point-of-Care Use - Self-Monitoring Blood Glucose Test Systems for Over-the-Counter Use - I. MedTech Europe guidance on Annex I of IVDR (note: document only available to MedTech Europe members)
+- i. see ISO 18113:2022-1-5 - j.
+CLSI - POCT series Mainly guidance for end-users in the USA.
+It includes widely accepted industry standards such as POCT-1-A2 POCT instrument interface standard, which replaced the previous ASTM standard. - EP series for performance evaluation aimed at both industry and end user verification. - GP series including GP42 7th Ed. on Capillary Sampling. - k.
+FDA Guidance - Clinical Laboratory Improvement Amendments (CLIA) - Blood Glucose Monitoring Test Systems for Prescription Point-of-Care Use - Self-Monitoring Blood Glucose Test Systems for Over-the-Counter Use - I. MedTech Europe guidance on Annex I of IVDR (note: document only available to MedTech Europe members)